WokLibCodeClub/Hello-Python/step4/step4.md

 houses.index('Gryffindor')
 ```

-If you want to check this is showing the right number, type ```houses``` in the console, or hit the UP arrow a couple of times, then hit Return to show the whole list.
+If you want to check this is showing the right number, type ```houses``` in the console, or hit the UP arrow a couple of times, then hit Enter to show the whole list.

 Often we need Python to count how many items there are in a list and we can use the function ```len()```, short for length.
 Try this with the ```houses``` list: